 Superficial variants tend to occur on the cheeks, while deeper variants affect periorbital areas, the temple, and the forehead.
 Periodic re-evaluation with an ophthalmologist should also be performed annually to rule out ocular complications.

-Ophthalmological screening and recording of vision, intraocular pressures, gonioscopy, comprehensive slit lamp examination, and dilated fundus examination to rule out any uveal melanomas.
+Ophthalmological screening and recording of vision, intraocular pressures, gonioscopy, comprehensive slit-lamp examination, and dilated fundus examination should be done to rule out any uveal melanomas.
 Management of uveal melanomas will depend on the size and location and will involve surgical resection, radiotherapy, transpupillary thermotherapy, or enucleation.